-F-1, M-1 Student Visa & I-20: The F-1 (AA & Bachelor) visa is the most common student visa type and is issued to students who are admitted to a full-time academic or language program at a US institutions.
+F-1, M-1 Student Visa & I-20: The F-1 (Associate's, Bachelor's, Master's) visa is the most common student visa type and is issued to students who are admitted to a full-time academic or language program at a US institutions.
 M-1 visa are issued to students enrolled in diploma programs.
 The International Office at LACM issues Form I-20, the official three-page document that is endorsed by a designated school official, to admitted students.
 Once students receive their Form I-20, they can apply for the F-1 or M-1 visa at a US embassy/consulate in their home country.
-For questions regarding the I-20 issuance, see procedure or contact the International Office.
+For questions regarding the I-20 issuance, contact the International Office.